-As of 2018, women comprise just 24 percent of the US Congress- the highest percentage in U.S. History, but 72nd compared internationally.
-Why do we have so few women in political office, and do we care?
-Some individuals and organizations believe that having women’s voices in the mix is crucial to represent the needs of women and families.
-Some of these organizations seek out and encourage women to run for office; others want parity to happen naturally or raise cautions about erasing any gender distinctions in an attempt to “make everything the same.”
-Are there ways that bipartisan expansion of women in political leadership might complement traditional structures in society?
-Are women or men more productive and more likely to work collaboratively?
+As of 2022 women comprise just over a quarter of all members of the US Congress- the highest percentage in U.S. History, but 72nd compared internationally.
+Why do we have so few women in political office, and what significance could that represent?
+Some individuals and organizations believe that having women’s voices in the mix is crucial to represent the needs of women, families, and building peace.
+There are groups who seek out and encourage women to run for office; others want parity to happen naturally or raise cautions about erasing any gender distinctions in an attempt to “make everything the same.”
+Are there ways that expansion of women in political leadership might complement traditional structures in society?
+Does holding political office always translate to having political power?

 Background Information:While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic.